jamesmcnamara/ml/README.md

 ## Learn.py
 _By James McNamara_

 Learn.py is a general purpose ETL and machine learning library written in python3.
-At the moment, it includes only various decision trees and regression tools, but development is continuing every day.
+It currently only includes only various decision trees and regression tools, but development is continuing every day.
 Work has already begun on random forests, neural nets and support vector machines.

 The required libraries are included in `requirements.txt`, and can be installed with: